Special forces of Ukraine: Russo-Ukrainian War

-Due to the corruption of the Ministry of Interior many Spetsnaz units and commanders were sacked, Berkut being the most notable.
+Due to the corruption of the Ministry of Interior, many special forces units and commanders were sacked, Berkut being the most notable.
 However, Russian Spetsnaz units soon recruited many of the released members.
 During the annexation of Crimea Berkut members could be seen alongside Russian "little green men" who later admitted to being Russian Spetsnaz members.
 SBU also reported that about 30% of its Alpha group members in Donetsk and Luhansk regions were unaccounted for and were likely fighting alongside Donetsk or Luhansk insurgent groups and in March 2014 the Alpha group only had about 200 active members still loyal to Ukraine.

 At the beginning of the annexation of Crimea by the Russian Federation and the war in Donbas Ukraine's parliament stated that their forces only had 6,000 combat ready infantrymen, this compared with approximately 20,000 troops stationed at Russian bases in Crimea alone.
-At the time Ukraine also had a sizable number of units deployed across the world as part of missions such as Operation Atalanta, ISAF, Kosovo Force, and over 200 troops attached to a UN peacekeeping mission in the Congo.
+At the time, Ukraine also had a sizable number of units deployed across the world as part of missions such as Operation Atalanta, ISAF, Kosovo Force, and over 200 troops attached to a UN peacekeeping mission in the Congo.

 This meant that Ukraine's most experienced and well trained troops were deployed and unavailable at the start of the conflict.
 Ukrainian government immediately began a process of mobilization and the creation of reserve forces such as a National Guard.
 However it would be several months until these units would be trained.
-Therefore, Ukraine's depleted Spetsnaz forces, without the aid of a larger conventional force, or an effective local police force, were called to defend the state.
+Therefore, Ukraine's depleted special forces, without the aid of a larger conventional force, or an effective local police force, were called to defend the state.
 According to Ukraine's Minister of Defense Stepan Poltorak, Spetsnaz forces operated largely alone during the first period of the war in Ukraine's Donbas region as they were the only units fit for duty at the time.